kbc10/arl-parks-reservations/README.md

 * [Google Bigquery](https://cloud.google.com/bigquery) for performing SQL analytical queries and data transformations defined in dbt.

-* [Google Lookerstudio](https://lookerstudio.google.com/) for creating a dashboard to visualize the dataset.
+* [Google Looker Studio](https://lookerstudio.google.com/) for creating a dashboard to visualize the dataset.

 ## Results